dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 cover: "/logos/block-design-article.png"
 category: "FPGA"
 tags:
-    - VHDL
+    - Microblaze
       FPGA
       SDK
 date: 2018-11-01 09:00
 ---

+# Introduction & Goals

-In my last [article](https://dwjbosman.github.io/...) a VHDL Sine oscillator was presented.
+In my last [article](https://dwjbosman.github.io/vhdl-sine-wave-oscillator) a VHDL Sine oscillator was presented.
 Eventually the goal is to develop an additive synthesis engine.
 In this article a small step is taken by being able to run C/C++ code on a Microblaze processor.

 There are quite a number of tutorials about setting up a Microblaze processor.
 Unfortunately most of these tutorials are either out of date or they are lacking some essential information.
 Especially most tutorials don't describe the 'why' question.
 This article shows how to get a Microblaze running on a Nexys4 DDR development kit including the following:

-  * Use of the XX MB DDR2 ram chip
+  * Use the large DDR2 ram for custom user application.
   * UART support for debugging
-  * Ethernet support for lwIP stack
+  * Ethernet (lite) support for lwIP stack
   * SPI flash support for bootloading from flash.
   * Use of AXI GPIO for simple LED control